Dynamic Feedback Linearization of Control Systems with Symmetry: Dynamic linearization via symmetry reduction

 where $l_{\nu'}$ is a place holder for the highest order jet variable determined by Theorem \ref{prolongationPredictor}.
 Then we merely observe that a pullback by $\wt{\wt{\varphi}}$ of $\alpha$ results in

 Thus, one final pullback by $\chi^{-1}$ results in

 where the subscripts on $\bsy{y}_i$ for $1\leq i\leq l_{\nu}$ are used to keep track of how the $\bsy{y}$ variables are assigned to the $\bsy{p}$ variables and $\bsy{W}^{\ceil{\nu'}}$ denotes those control variables arising from the highest order $\bsy{p}$ variables.
-Thus, we can see that the above Pfaffian system is that of a linear system. \end{proof} In Example \ref{pvtol dfl 1}, the coordinate change $\chi$ in Step 3 turns out to be the identity transformation, as we demonstrate at the end of this section.
-This can always be arranged for systems which are \dfl\ by differentiation of the given inputs.
-We note also that sometimes $\ch\mcal{T}^{(1)}_0$ is already in a basis of coordinate vector fields guaranteed by the Frobenius theorem, which defines the control variables for a dynamic feedback linearization of $\CV$ without the need for the map $\chi$ (which can be chosen to be the identity).
-This choice can be made at the cost of having nonlinear dynamics for the variables $\bsy{p}$; see \S\ref{PVTOLsection} for an example.
-We also have the following Corollary concerning prolongation by differentiation.
+Thus, we can see that the above Pfaffian system is that of a linear system. \end{proof}

+In Example \ref{pvtol dfl 1}, the coordinate change $\chi$ in Step 3 turns out to be the identity transformation, as we demonstrate at the end of this section.
+This can always be arranged for systems which are \dfl\ by differentiation of the {\it given} inputs.
+We note also that sometimes $\ch\mcal{T}^{(1)}_0$ is already in a basis of coordinate vector fields, which defines the control variables for a dynamic feedback linearization of $\CV$ without the need for the map $\chi$ (which can be chosen to be the identity).
+This choice can be made at the cost of having nonlinear dynamics for the variables $\bsy{p}$; see Section \ref{PVTOLsection} for an example.
+We also have the following corollary concerning prolongation by differentiation.

-\begin{cor} Let $(M,\bsy{\o})$ be a CFL control system with respect to a state-space symmetry group $G$.
-Then $(M,\bsy{\o})$ is DFL by differentiation of the given inputs. \end{cor} \begin{proof} The proof of Theorem \ref{cfl to dfl} essentially shows that the dynamic compensator consists of components of the inverse of the map $\wt{\wt{\varphi}}$ which, in turn, is constructed from $\wt{\varphi}$.
+\begin{Corollary} Let $(M,\bsy{\o})$ be a CFL control system with respect to a state-space symmetry group $G$.
+Then $(M,\bsy{\o})$ is DFL by differentiation of the given inputs. \end{Corollary} \begin{proof} The proof of Theorem \ref{cfl to dfl} essentially shows that the dynamic compensator consists of components of the inverse of the map $\wt{\wt{\varphi}}$ which, in turn, is constructed from $\wt{\varphi}$.
 The inverse of $\wt{\varphi}$ may be written in terms of the inverse of $\varphi$ which gives expressions for the control variables $\bsy{v}$ on $M/G$.
 That is, $\varphi^{-1}$ acts as the identity on $\bsy{v}$.
-However, if $G$ is only a state-space symmetry group, then the controls of $(M,\bsy{\o})$ descend to $(M/G,\bsy{\o}/G)$ since they are invariant functions of the action of $G$ i.e. $\bsy{v}=\bsy{u}$.
-As a result, we have $\bsy{u}=\big(\bsy{W},\bsy{w}^{\ceil{\nu}}\big)$ which is a dynamic compensator by partial prolongation. \end{proof} The need for - and the construction of - a nontrivial $\chi$ in the general case will be illustrated by the example in \S\ref{tVTOL Ex}.
+However, if $G$ is only a state-space symmetry group, then the controls of $(M,\bsy{\o})$ descend to $(M/G,\bsy{\o}/G)$ since they are invariant functions of the action of $G$, i.e., $\bsy{v}=\bsy{u}$.
+As a result, we have $\bsy{u}=\bigl(\bsy{W},\bsy{w}^{\ceil{\nu}}\bigr)$ which is a dynamic compensator by partial prolongation. \end{proof}